On the Effects of Measurement Uncertainty in Optimal Control of Contact Interactions: Algorithm Derivation

 The negative coefficients in the terms of $V_{\delta \vec{u}_{t}^{*}}$ are the benefit of control at reducing the cost.
 It should be noted that even setting measurement noise to zero does not give a control law equivalent to what was found in \cite{iLEG}.
 It should be clear from \eqref{minimizer_CT} that mathematically they are not the same.
 However, it is worth pointing out that, \cite{iLEG} considers neither measurement noise, nor the combined effect of process and measurement noise over optimal controls.
 Here, we do, and setting measurement noise to zero has the specific meaning that we are absolutely sure about our state, and because of it, this control law allows the use of more control authority.
 In the presence of measurement noise, our control law has more conservative gains than \cite{iLEG}, in order to remain compliant enough for the measurement noise level.
 Writing these terms back into the RHS of the HJB, we can drop the minimization and verify that the quadratic Ansatz for the value function remains quadratic and is therefore valid.
 Finally, matching terms in LHS and RHS of the HJB eq., we write the backward pass recursion eqns. as:

 The integration runs backward in time with $\vec{S}^{x}_{t} = \vec{Q}_{f}$, $\vec{S}^{\hat{x}}_{t} = 0$, $\vec{S}^{x \hat{x}}_{t} = 0$, $\vec{s}^{x}_{t} = \vec{q}_{f}$, $\vec{s}^{\hat{x}}_{t} = 0$ and $s_{t} = q_{f}$.
 Despite being long, it is a very simple to implement solution, similar to any other LQR-style recursion. \begin{remark} The effects of process and measurement noise appear in pairs due to the fact that we assumed their Brownian motions to be uncorrelated (see $\vec{g}(t)$ in \eqref{enlarged_dynamics_system_CT}).
 However, their combined effect is not just as having higher process noise.
-Estimation couples their effects, and this can be seen in the recursion equation, where we do not only have costs for the state and its estimate $\vec{S}_{t}^{x}$ and $\vec{S}_{t}^{\hat{x}}$, but also the coupling cost $\vec{S}_{t}^{x \hat{x}}$; whose products with the covariances of process noise and estimation error determine how process noise and measurement uncertainty affect the value function and therefore the control law.
-As will be seen in the experimental section, the higher the process noise, the higher the feedback gains; while the opposite holds for measurement noise. \end{remark}
+Estimation couples their effects, and this can be seen in the recursion equation, where we do not only have costs for the state and its estimate $\vec{S}_{t}^{x}$ and $\vec{S}_{t}^{\hat{x}}$, but also the coupling cost $\vec{S}_{t}^{x \hat{x}}$; whose products with the covariances of process noise and estimation error determine how process noise and measurement uncertainty affect the value function and therefore the control law. \end{remark}